 St Columb's College History

-I am delighted to be able to welcome you to the St Columb’s College website.
+I warmly welcome you all to the St Columb’s College website!

 St Columb's College, as a member of the Foyle Learning Community, offers an extensive and varied curriculum.
 Currently nineteen different subjects are timetabled at Key Stage 3 Level, twenty-five different subjects are timetabled to GCSE level or equivalent and in 6th Form pupils are undertaking AS, A Level, Key Skills and other equivalent courses from a range of thirty-two timetabled subjects.
 Lists of subjects are available in the school's Prospectus or can be obtained by contacting the office.

 The school's pastoral system promotes a close working relationship and friendly personal contact between parents/guardians, pupils and teachers.
 A comprehensive programme of Personal and Social Education is delivered to all year groups.
 Curriculum enrichment courses in Year 13 are an integral part of 6th Form education.
 All pupils participate in the careers education programme.